Skip to main content

 Don’t work with plants when foliage or soil is wet.

-floating row covers to prevent pest problems in vegetable gardens.
+row covers to prevent pest problems in vegetable gardens.
 Garden sanitation

 Remove and dispose of diseased or infested plant parts and dead plants.